 Derived from the Italian primaverola, the name of this genus pays homage to the way its often early blossoms welcome spring.
 Many of the more than 400 species are at home in the moist climates of England, New Zealand and the Pacific Coast.
 The selections we offer are cold-hardy, yet will need ample water in warmer locales.
 Lovely planted en masse, Primroses are ideal for woodland gardens, damp borders, by a pond or streamside.

-If a fairy majorette was out to beat the band, she’d be carrying the charming orbs of this Primula as her baton.
-Formed from plentiful, dark blue and yellow-eyed, funnel-shaped florets, the dense 2 in. globes rest on stout stems above a textured leafy base.
-A winner for the shady border, plant a drift of this long-lived selection with Athyrium ‘Regal Red’ behind.
+If a fairy majorette was out to beat the band, she’d be carrying the adorable dark blue orbs of this Primula as her baton.
+Formed from plentiful, yellow-eyed, funnel-shaped florets, the dense 2 in. globes rest on stout stems above a textured leafy base.
+A winner for the shady border, plant a drift of this enduring selection with Athyrium ‘Regal Red’ behind.

 Size: 12" high x 9" – 12" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.